anna-pa-m/adabmDCA/docs/documentation.md

 #### Equilibration test

 The standard run of this implementation of the Boltzmann machine learning ensures that the model statistics is estimated using a MCMC sampling performed at equilibrium.
 To do this, the number of MC sweeps between each pair of sampled configurations, `Twait`, is tuned at each iteration, and the number of MC sweeps before the first collected configuration, `Teq`, is set equal to `2Twait`.
-This last choice is likely to provide a first equilibrium configuration, considering how we fix `Twait`.
+This last choice is likely to provide a first well equilibrated configuration.
 Let us call the configuration of chain `i` sampled after `n` steps of the MCMC as s<sup>i</sup><sub>n</sub>(Teq + n Twait).
-For each iteration we compute the average value (among both chains and n) and deviations from them,  of the following quantities:
+For each iteration we compute the average value (among both chains and `n`) and deviations from them,  of the following quantities, the so-called overlaps:

   - Q<sup>ext</sup> = δ<sub> s<sup>i</sup><sub>n</sub> s<sup>k</sup><sub>n</sub> </sub>
   - Q<sup>int,1</sup> = δ<sub> s<sup>i</sup><sub>n</sub> s<sup>i</sup><sub>n+1</sub> </sub>